Hercegkút: History

-German Origins
+German (Swabian) colonists

 Hercegkút belonged to the domain of the Rákóczi family.
-The settlement was established in 1750, when its landlord, Prince Trautson, invited German settlers to the area after the Rákóczi War of Independence, similarly to the nearby villages of Károlyfalva (Karlsdorf) and Rátka (Ratkau).
+The settlement was established in 1750, when its landlord, Prince Trautson, invited German settlers to the area after Rákóczi's War of Independence fought against the Habsburgs, similarly to the nearby villages of Károlyfalva (Karlsdorf) and Rátka (Ratkau).
 The settlement of the area of today's village took place in the summer of 1750, the early settlers came along the Danube in carts and on foot, but some traveled as far as Buda on rafts.

-The settlement originally bore Prince Trautson’s name, it was called Trautsondorf (Village of Trautson), or Trauczonfalvá in Hungarian.
+The settlement originally bore Prince Trautso's name, it was called Trautsondorf (German for 'Village of Trautson'), or Trauczonfalvá in Hungarian.
 The name of the settlement was changed to its current name Hercegkút in 1905.

-The German settlers originally came from Baden-Würtenberg - from the settlements of Balgheim, Binsdorf, Binswangen, Bitz, Böttingen, Bubsheim, Deislingen, Denkingen, Dürbheim, Frittlingen, Gosheim, Harpolingen (Bad Säckingen), Hettingen, Illerrieden, Kolbingen, Lautlingen, Luttingen (Laufenburg), Margrethausen, Renquishausen, Wehingen.
+The German settlers originally came from what is nowadays the German state (Land) of Baden-Württemberg - from the settlements of Balgheim, Binsdorf (Geislingen, Zollernalbkreis), Binswangen, Bitz, Böttingen, Bubsheim, Deißlingen, Denkingen, Dürbheim, Frittlingen, Gosheim, Harpolingen (Bad Säckingen), Hettingen, Illerrieden, Kolbingen, Lautlingen, Luttingen (Laufenburg), Margrethausen (Albstadt), Renquishausen, Wehingen.
 The settlers were mainly engaged in viticulture.

-Founding the Village
+Establishment of the village

-During the first decades, only 80 acres of arable land could be occupied by clearing forests, but half a century later the village has already grown 543 acres.
+During the first decades, only 80 acres of arable land could be occupied by clearing forests, but half a century later the village had already grown 543 acres.
 By the 1780s, the population of the village reached 420-430 people, so the intention to build a spacious church worthy of the size of the village arose.
 The royal license was obtained in 1779, and the landlord's patronage was obtained in 1785.

-Religious Background
+Religious background

 The original settlers who founded the village were all Roman Catholic.
 After demarcating the area of the village, the first building was a small chapel, which was used until 1788.
 A stone cross can still be seen in front of the chapel's former location.

-The founders of the village belonged to the Roman Catholic Parish of Patak, a state which lasted until the consecration of village's own Roman Catholic church on September 8, 1788 and the founding of its independent parish.
+The founders of the village belonged to the Roman Catholic Parish of Patak, a situation which lasted until the consecration of village's own Roman Catholic church on September 8, 1788 and the founding of its independent parish.
 Hercegkút's local church customs (e.g. baptisms, marriages, funerals) to this day, carry distinctly Swabian-Alemannic features.